 Aluminized – In chain link fence, describes fabric woven from steel wire that is coated with aluminum before weaving.

 Barbed tape – Strip of metal, machined to produce clusters of sharp points.

 Barbed wire – Wire constructed with sharp edges or points arranged at intervals.
-Most often used in agricultural fencing, where it is suitable for cattle but not horses or fleeced animals.
+Most frequently used in agricultural fencing, where it is suitable for cattle but not horses or fleeced animals.

 Bottom rail – Horizontal member of the framework running continuously along the bottom edge of the fence.

 Brace band – A strip of metal shaped to fit around a post and used with a carriage bolt and nut to attach the rail end to the post.
 Also used for attaching barbed wire, tension wire, and other items to a terminal post.

 Cantilever slide gate – Any horizontal slide gate spanning an opening, lacking a top or bottom support within that opening.
 It is counter-balanced with additional framework (weight) to support the gate while it is closed.

 Center stop – A device to receive and hold the drop bar on a double gate.